html>

 |

-| The stimulus for setting up a new Residents' Association is usually a problem that affects many residents in an area.
-It can be a planning application, a licensing application, a traffic management proposal, houses in multiple occupation, problems from nearby premises, etc. |
+The stimulus for setting up a new residents' group is usually a problem that affects many residents in an area.